chocolatey/choco-wiki/QuickDeployment/QuickDeploymentInternetSetup.md

 * [Jenkins SSL Setup by Sam Gleske](http://sam.gleske.net/blog/engineering/2016/05/04/jenkins-with-ssl.html)

 > :warning: **WARNING:**
 > As Jenkins is more of a "set-it-and-forget-it" service, we strongly advise you **do not** open up access to the Jenkins web console, but rather just use the web console on the QDE VM itself.
+If you must, please only access it over the same internal network, or alternatively over a VPN.